 Many hospitals and birthing centers now offer different options for aromatherapy or hydrotherapy to make your birth a more calming experience.
 However, it never hurts to bring your own things in from home to add a personal touch.
 Many of my patients like to bring in their own pillow, a favorite essential oil, or a playlist of their favorite music.
 All of these things can help to create a relaxing environment, which may even help with pain management.

 Postpartum can be a very difficult period as you’re navigating breastfeeding, perhaps preparing to go back to work, and overall figuring out how to juggle the demands of motherhood.
-While the 6-week check-up is a great opportunity to share any questions or concerns with us, it doesn’t have to stop there.
+While the initial check-up (typically between 3-12 weeks) is a great opportunity to share any questions or concerns with us, it doesn’t have to stop there.
 I always encourage women to give us a call if they’re struggling or want to discuss issues as they come up in the first year after birth and beyond.
 Concerns with your pelvic floor or changes in family planning needs are all common.
 We have so many resources to help you with the emotional and physical aspects of acclimating to your new life as a mother.

 Having a child is a transformative experience – a journey that calls for particular attention to mind-body-spirit harmony.
 We’re here to guide you every step of the way.
 By working in conjunction with your midwife and your OB/GYN, you can create a birth experience that meets your unique needs!